 - Theatrical trailer

 - Channel 4 documentary: 2001: The Making of a Myth

 - Standing on the Shoulders of Kubrick: The Legacy of 2001

 - Vision of a Future Passed: The Prophecy of 2001

 - 2001: A Space Odyssey- A Look Behind the Future

 - 2001: FX and Early Conceptual Artwork

 - 'What Is Out There?' featurette

-A Clockwork Orange - Stomping, whopping, stealing, singing, tap-dancing, violating.
+- Stomping, whopping, stealing, singing, tap-dancing, violating.
 Derby-topped hooligan Alex (Malcolm McDowell) has a good time – at the tragic expense of others.
 His journey from amoral punk to brainwashed proper citizen and back again forms the dynamic arc of Kubrick’s future-shock vision of Anthony Burgess’ novel.